Naama Preis in God of the Piano

 When you use the CFS Online scheme, you have access to the four films we have selected, which are listed below.
 You can choose to watch any of the other films on the YourScreen website by paying £9.99 to YourScreen to view them.

-The four films we have selected between now and the New Year are:
+The four films we have selected for the next phase of the season are:

 How the scheme works

-Members who have asked to take part in CFS Online, you will have been emailed a Promo code to view each film.
+Members who ask to take part in CFS Online will emailed a Promo code to view each film.
 You will need this to ensure you are not charged.
 If you do not have the code, or lose it, contact our membership secretary.

-To see the films, you use your computer, laptop, tablet or smartphone, or go to the YourScreen FAQ for help on watching films on your television using Chromecast or an HDMI cable.
+To see the films, you use your computer, laptop, tablet or smartphone.
+Go to the YourScreen FAQ for help with watching films on your television using Chromecast or an HDMI cable.

 What are the system requirements?